dvrpc/bus-pattern-analysis/README.md

 MISSING TEXT HERE

 ### flagged_matrix.csv
-In addition to the shapefile, you can review the flagged chart without GIS software.
-Open the AAA
+In addition to the shapefile, you can review the flagged chart without GIS software using this file.
+The table is structured like this:

+|

 ## Contributing